 The movie really focuses on their youngest son David (Alan S. Kim) their young seven-year-old whose both trying to begin his independent tantrum streak as an elementary school student, while also not only getting used to a new school, and an entirely new culture which isn't necessarily kind, but also, getting used to his Korean grandmother Soonja (YOUN Yuh-jung).
 She's traveled from Korea to watch the kids, David and her older sister Anne (Noel Cho).
 Most of the real meat of the movie, which is mostly shown through David's perspective is basically him trying to get along with his grandmother and the subtle, loving friendship they have as they both struggle with this new condition and learning to cope with it, and each other.
 It's actually quite sweet when David isn't hurting himself of otherwise being a brat, eventually they start to become major parts in each other lives, almost like a new front in the house against the parents who are still constantly fighting between themselves, sometimes out in the open, sometimes silently.

 It's hard to describe "Minari" in some ways it's episodic and expected narratively, even when its not expected, you know the kinds of cringe you gotta get through, like when they all decide to start going to the local church and try to fit in and make friends.
 It doesn't come at you in expected movie ways though.
-Conflict feels like it getting setup all the time, but its often avoided or drifting away; in fact, conflict not used as conflict but as steps in the evolution of these characters as they grow and evolve into this world.
+Conflict feels like it getting setup all the time, but its often avoided or drifting away; in fact, conflict is not used as conflict but as steps in the evolution of these characters as they grow and evolve into this world.
 It's emotionally stirring and genuinely refreshing to see our expectations undermined.
 This is how slice of life narrative, as well as most fish-out-of-water stories should be told.
 There's wonderful performances all around, especially YOUN Yuh-jung as the Grandmother who manages to be an old school hardass and a generous and understanding nurturer, especially to David.
-Perhaps this is one of those rare family films that actually like it's about a real family.
+Perhaps this is one of those rare family films that actually feel like it's about a real family.
 I don't know enough about Chung's earlier work to know where this seems placed in his ouevre, but I'm looking forward to diving in now; I want to hear both what else he has to say and what else he's said before now.

 ONE NIGHT IN MIAMI...
 (2020) Director: Regina King